-Thanks to its compact size, the ideal way discover the city and its charms is by foot.
-On every corner you’ll find buildings dating back as far as the 15th century, however also fabulous modern buildings designed by world-renowned architects.
-Sure the old town of Basel is an atmospheric web of cobbled streets and buildings with red sandstone architecture and coloured roof tiles, but there’re more stories associated with them, than you can imagine.
+Thanks to its compact size, the ideal way to discover Basel is by foot.
+On every corner, you’ll find buildings dating back their foundation to 15th or 16th century, with a mix of modern buildings designed by world-renowned architects.
+The old town of Basel is an atmospheric web of cobbled streets and old buildings with red sandstone architecture and coloured roof tiles.

-And the five walking tours around Basel’s historic centre, each marked with blue symbols, on a free brochure provided by Basel Tourism, are a good way to explore the city and get under its skin.
+The five walking tours around Basel’s historic centre, each marked with blue symbols, on a free brochure provided by Basel Tourism, is a good way to explore the city and get under its skin.
 Just visit the Tourist Information Center in the city center, grab their free brochure called “A journey back into history”, and explore your favorite trail.

-But if you’re short in time, and can’t afford to explore much, head straight to the most interesting square in the old town called Marktplatz, and in Markplatz, the popular Rathaus – a beautifully renovated Renaissance palace that has been the town hall for centuries.
-Right across the town hall lies the the romantic market square full of street food vendors, flower shops, and the many happy tourists making their buy.
+But if you’re short on time, and can’t afford to explore much, head straight to the most interesting square in the old town called Marktplatz, and in Marktplatz, the popular Rathaus — a beautifully renovated Renaissance palace that has been the town hall for centuries.
+Right across the town hall lies the market square full of street food vendors, flower shops, and the many happy tourists making their buy.

 Explore Rehbergerweg And Its Vineyards On Foot

-Take tram no 6 in direction Riehen Grenze until the stop «Fondation Beyeler» and explore a 6-km long trail, designed by the artist Tobias Rehberger, that links two countries, two communities and two cultural institutions – and tells countless stories along its 24 stops.
+Take tram no 6 towards the direction of Riehen Grenze until the stop «Fondation Beyeler» and explore a 6-km long trail, designed by the artist Tobias Rehberger, that links two countries, two communities and two cultural institutions – and tells countless stories along its 24 stops.

 Drink Like Locals